andrewheiss/evalf21.classes.andrewheiss.com/content/content/01-content.markdown

 ## Slides

+**Important!!**: In the “Class details” video, I say that there are three books for the class: the World Bank evaluation book, *’Metrics Matter*, and *Causal Inference: The Mixtape*.
+[That’s not the case this semseter](/syllabus/#books), since we’re using the new *The Effect* book, which replaces both *’Metrics Matter* and the *Mixtape*.
+So ignore that part of the video.
+The slides are updated with the correct books, though: [see here](/slides/01-slides.html#85).

 The slides for today’s lesson are available online as an HTML file.
 Use the buttons below to open the slides either as an interactive website or as a static PDF (for printing or storing for later).
 You can also click in the slides below and navigate through them with your left and right arrow keys.

 {{% slide-buttons %}}